Graphics1Programming/LanguageImplementation/readme.txt

 - int(expression) — convert to integer
 - del variable — delete a variable

+Output Behavior Note

+When running scripts containing multiple expressions without print statements, the interpreter only outputs the result of the last expression in the file.
+For example:

+1 - 1
+2 + 3
+5 - 6

+This will output only "-1" (the result of 5 - 6).
+To see outputs of all expressions, you must prefix each with a print statement, such as:

+print 1 - 1
+print 2 + 3
+print 5 - 6

+This ensures all intermediate results are displayed.

+Print Function Syntax

+The print function supports both formats with or without parentheses.
+For example, both:

+print 2 + 2

+and

+print(2 + 2)

+produce the output 4.
+This flexibility allows users to write print statements in either style.

 Example Programs

 The repository includes five example files, each demonstrating important aspects of the language.